-- What the numerator and denominator are. - How to reduce an expression to a rational function if necessary - How to find the domain of definition of a rational function (i.e. exclude points where the denominator is 0). - How to determine the behavior of the graph of the rational function for very large x (i.e. to look at the leading order terms in the numerator and in the denominator). - What are, and how to find vertical, horizontal and oblique asymptotes. - How to recognize that a rational function is fully factored or not - How to factor it, if it is not fully factored, and how to simplify it. - What to do with "excluded points", points where both denominator and numerator have a root (i.e. to draw a circle where the point should be) - How to draw a signs table for the rational function (remember the asymptotes). - How to deduce from the signs table what the shape of the graph is.
+- What the numerator and denominator are. - How to reduce an expression to a rational function if necessary - How to find the domain of definition of a rational function (i.e. exclude points where the denominator is 0). - How to determine the behavior of the graph of the rational function for very large x (i.e. to look at the leading order terms in the numerator and in the denominator). - What are, and how to find vertical, horizontal and oblique asymptotes. - How to recognize that a rational function is fully factored or not - How to factor it, if it is not fully factored, and how to simplify it. - How to draw a signs table for the rational function (remember the asymptotes). - How to deduce from the signs table what the shape of the graph is.
 In particular, how to deduce what the shape of the graph near the asymptotes are.